-The criteria for the service were decided to some degree by funding requirements and to be eligible the following rules applied:
+The criteria for the service was decided to some degree by funding requirements and to be eligible the following rules applied:

-- Families at significant risk of eviction and or homelessness due to - Alleged anti-social behaviour - Neighbour nuisance - Families who receive Housing Benefit - Families who want to be supported by the project - Families whose health, education and development of the children and or young people are being affected by the insecurity of the tenancy - Families who require support to live in mainstream society
+- Families at significant risk of eviction and or homelessness due to - o Alleged anti social behaviour - o Neighbour nuisance - Families who receive Housing Benefit - · Families who want to be supported by the project - Families whose health, education and development of the children and or young people are being affected by the insecurity of the tenancy - Families who require support to live in mainstream society

-The project would take referrals from the police and other agencies, notably Twin Valley Homes.
-In initial cases the police would visit the offender/offending family and victim in order to identify and in some cases resolve the nature of the complaint.
+The project would take referrals from the Police, Social Services, self-referral and other agencies, notably Twin Valley Homes.
+In initial cases the Police would visit the offender/offending family and victim in order to identify and in some cases resolve the nature of the complaint.
 Only when it has been identified that the problem is of a long term and complex nature, is the project involved through referral.
 Invariably the referring agencies have previously attempted more traditional methods to resolve the problem, such as threaten with eviction, gather evidence for ASBOs or deal with the problem in a reactive way as opposed to a pro-active stance to resolve the problem.